So you and your man have split, but you are still in love with him and want to get him back? Not unusual!

 This is the safest medium in general.
 You will be more comfortable texting than talking on the phone (and so will he.)

-Texting allows you to take your time to really think through what you want to say, and what responses to follow up with.
+Texting allows you to take your time to think through what you want to say, and what responses to follow up with.

-You get to have full control of the timing.
+And it means you get to have full control of the timing.

-When trying to spark feelings in a guy, it will be more nerve-wracking to do so in person, face-to-face.
+Besides, when trying to spark feelings in a guy, it will be more nerve-wracking to do so in person, face-to-face.

 But over texting?